rshin808/quickPython/Built-in Datatypes/README.md

 ```

 ##Sets
 Sets are unordered collections of unique elements.
-These allow standard math operations on sets like intersection, union, and difference.
+They allow standard math operations on sets like intersection, union, and difference.
 These are defined with ([]).

 Example Set:
 ```python